BerendKemper/burntipleLogger/README.md

 io.on("connect", socket => {
     //...

-    // can also use callback to show the logString to the front-end const emitReturnLogger = logString => socket.emit("returnLogger", logString);
+    // can also use callback to show the logString in the front-end const emitReturnLogger = logString => socket.emit("returnLogger", logString);
     socketHelper.on("returnLogger", logString => emitReturnLogger(logString));